 - Durable metal body

 - Great at rejecting feedback

 - Nothing comes to mind

-The Sennheiser e935 takes the final spot on this list but still boasts a pretty great reputation of its own.
-This German designed and manufactured microphone offers great usability, superior engineering, and an excellent sound.
+The Sennheiser e935 takes the next to last spot on this list but still boasts a pretty great reputation of its own.
+This German-designed and manufactured microphone offers great usability, superior engineering, and excellent sound.
 It’s one of the best microphones for live vocals in the world.